Interpretability and uniform definability of integers, and undecidability of reduced indecomposable polynomial rings: Logical powers in reduced and indecomposable polynomial rings

-Now suppose by contradiction that $f$ be infinitely divisible by $p$, and hence divisible by $p^{r}$.
-Item \subcref{basic-a} of \Cref{basic} ensures then that $f$ is annihilated by some power of $c$, say $c^{s}$.
-Then, if we define $\ell=1+c^{s}p$, we find that $\ell$ divides $f$ (as $\ell f=f$) and that $p$ does not divide $\ell$ (otherwise it would be a nonconstant invertible polynomial, contradicting \Cref{redunits}).
+Suppose by contradiction that $f$ be infinitely divisible by $p$, and hence divisible by $p^{r}$.
+Item \subcref{basic-c} of \Cref{basic} ensures then that $f$ is annihilated by some power of $c$, say $c^{s}$.
+Setting $\ell=1+c^{s}p$, we find that $\ell$ divides $f$ (as $\ell f=f$) and that $p$ does not divide $\ell$ (otherwise $p$ would be a nonconstant invertible polynomial, contradicting \Cref{redunits}).
 Therefore, as $f\in\lpow(p)$, we must have that $\ell$ is invertible.
-On the other hand, we have that $\ell=c^{s}p+1$ is nonconstant, having coefficient $c^{s+1}\neq 0$ in degree $d>0$, and so (again by \Cref{redunits}) it cannot be invertible, a contradiction.
+However, we have that $\ell=c^{s}p+1$ is nonconstant, having coefficient $c^{s+1}\neq 0$ in degree $d>0$, and so it cannot be invertible (again by \Cref{redunits}), a contradiction.

 After proving that any $f\in\lpow(p)$ cannot be infinitely divisible by $p$, item \subcref{lpowgeneral-a} of \Cref{lpowgeneral} guarantees that $f$ has the form $up^{n}$, for some integer $n\geq 1$ and a unit $u$ satisfying $p-1\mid u-1$.
-As $u$ is constant (\Cref{redunits}) and $p-1$ has positive degree and leading coefficient $c$, then again by \Cref{basic-a} we have that $u-1$ is annihilated by a power of $c$.
-Now, if $c$ is regular, then $u-1$ must be zero and $f\in\pow(p)$, proving the second assertion.\ $ $
+As $u$ is constant (\Cref{redunits}) and $p-1$ has positive degree and leading coefficient $c$, then again by \Cref{basic-c} we have that $u-1$ is annihilated by a power of $c$.
+Finally, if $c$ is regular, then $u-1$ must be zero and $f\in\pow(p)$, proving the second assertion. \end{proof}